isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Clubs & Societies.md

 **Infocomm Technology (Media Production)** _(For Boys and Girls)_

-<p align = "justify">At the Photography & Videography Production CCA, students get to learn photography, videography and editing skills.
-Students are taught to use basic point & shoot cameras and DSLR cameras.
-Students also get to learn use software such as Corel Video Editor and Windows Movie Maker.</p>
+<p align = "justify">To provide a platform for our students to take good photos and product the good videos through our CCA, Media Production.
+At the Media Production CCA, students get to learn photography, videography and editing skills.
+They can take part in some competitions every year, for example, OSOS (MOE), National Primary Schools Photography Competition and National Photography Festival (Primary Schools).</p>

 **Highlights**